West Ashford, Kent

 The population falling within the (enlarged) Union at the 1831 census had been 10,758 with parishes ranging in size from Shadoxhurst (population 239) to Ashford (2,809).
 The average annual poor-rate expenditure for the period 1833-5 had been £12,349 or £1.2s.11d. per head of the population.

 In 1835, the West Ashford Union erected a workhouse at Hothfield Common.
 It was designed to accommodate 240 inmates and was based on Sir Francis Head's model courtyard design which was also adopted by other Kent Unions such as Bridge, Cranbrook, Dartford, Eastry, Malling, and Tonbridge.
 The layout and location of the West Ashford site is shown on the 1906 OS map:

 The buildings, constructed in plain red brick, were of two or three storeys.
 The entrance was originally through a gateway at the east of the site.
 There were also two large buildings in the courtyard itself, now demolished.

 A major renovation costing £5,000 took place in 1902 with the creation of a an infirmary and school for 33 children

-After 1929, the workhouse buildings came under the control of Kent County Council and were renamed Hothfield Public Assistance Institution.
+After 1929, the establishment came under the control of Kent County Council and was renamed Hothfield Public Assistance Institution.
 In 1941, the premises were taken over as a 150-bed military hospital.
 At one point, following the evacuation of Dunkirk, approximately 15,000 men were camping on nearby Hothfield Common with those needing treatment attending the out-patients department each day.